AndyShiue/Ende-readme/README.md

    An instance of a non-`dyn` `record` is a constant if all of its fields are constants.
    An instance of a `dyn record` is never a constant.
+   A `dyn record` cannot have field in any mode other than named/unnamed normal mode.

 ## `special const`